DEC monitoring Atlantic striped bass health in NY - NewsBreak

 DEC monitoring Atlantic striped bass health in NY

-According to DEC, the survey will collect samples of striped bass to measure levels of polychlorinated biphenyl and other contaminants.
-Updates provided from samples collected will go towards commercial fishery restrictions and the State Department of Health’s consumption advisories for recreational anglers, as well as enhance the understanding of New York’s striped bass population.
+According to DEC officials, the survey will collect samples of striped bass to measure levels of polychlorinated biphenyl and other contaminants to update commercial fishery restrictions and the State Department of Health’s consumption advisories for recreational anglers, as well as enhance the understanding of New York’s striped bass population.

+DEC Commissioner Basil Seggos highlighted the importance of the effort in a press release.

 “Striped bass can be found in all of New York’s marine waters, from the Troy Dam to spawning grounds in the mid-Hudson and nursery habitat in Long Island Sound to their annual spring and fall coastal migrations in the Atlantic Ocean,” Commissioner Seggos said.
 “DEC is thrilled to be working with our partners to understand how decades of collective environmental efforts are improving coastal habitats and contributing to healthier fisheries and increased benefits to New Yorkers.”